kevmhughes/real_estate_admin_dashboard/README.md

 The **REST API** and database, were built using **JavaScript**, **Node.js**, **Express**, and **MongoDB**.

 # Description
-**Yariga** is a dashboard used by a real estate company to manage their properties, agents, reviews and messages.
+**Yariga** is a dashboard used by real estate companies to manage their properties, agents, reviews and messages.

 <kbd>
 <img src="images-readme/img1.png"/>